Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Results

-Given the necessarily uncertain process of interpreting textual records as probability distributions, it would be natural to question how sensitive the results are to different choices of observation distribution.
-To allay some of these concerns, we estimate upper and lower bounds on the potential error in the posterior distribution following the theoretical results of \cite{dupuis2016path}.
-Throughout, expected values are approximated using Monte Carlo integration on the posterior samples described in \cref{sec:results}.

-First, we let $\prm$ denote a parameterization of the observation distributions (see \cref{fig:likelihoods}); components of $\prm$, for example, represent the mean or standard deviation of the normal distribution used for the observation distribution associated with arrival time at Banda Neira.
-The posterior distribution shown in \cref{sec:posterior} is denoted by $P^\prm$.
-We then introduce the Fisher information matrix (FIM), denoted by $\fim\left( P^\prm \right)$ (see \eqref{eq:fim}), which we will use to estimate the sensitivity of the posterior distribution to the parameters $\prm$ below.
-A derivation of the FIM for the posterior \eqref{eq:bayes} is given in \cref{app:fim}.

-The parameters associated with each observation distribution and their associated Fisher information (the diagonal element of the Fisher information matrix) are presented in \cref{tab:perturb}.
-Because the differences in Fisher information for absolute changes in parameter values are largely driven by units (e.g., meters for wave height vs. minutes for arrival time), the Fisher information values presented in the table are computed for the relative change in each parameter value.
+\cref{tab:perturb_banda} and \cref{tab:perturb_1820} show our first set of sensitivity estimates derived using the methodology described in \cref{sec:errorbounds}.
+First, for each $\prm$ parameter we list the associated Fisher information (the diagonal element of the FIM).
+The FIM is here calculated with respect to the parameters that describe the observational probability distributions, i.e. we are considering the sensitivity of the posterior with respect to the likelihood as specified through the observational probability distributions, as described in \cref{sec:llh}.
+The definition of the FIM and a derivation of it for the posterior for this problem are given in \cref{app:fim}.
+Because the differences in Fisher information for absolute changes in parameter values are largely driven by units (e.g., meters for wave height vs. minutes for arrival time), the Fisher information values presented in these tables are computed for the relative change in each parameter value.

-\cref{tab:perturb} also presents the relative entropy (Kullback–Leibler divergence) $\RE$ associated with a $10\%$ shift in each parameter, estimated from \cite[Equation 2.35]{dupuis2016path}:
+Second, we present the relative entropy (Kullback–Leibler divergence) $\RE$ associated with a $10\%$ shift in each parameter computed from \eqref{eq:dupuis235}.
+That is, for $P^\prm$ we use the original posterior distribution; for the perturbation $v$ for the $i^{\text{th}}$ row in each table we set $v_i = 0.1 \prm_i$ and $v_j = 0, j \ne i$.
+As shown in \cref{tab:perturb_banda}, this measure indicates that the most sensitive parameter in the observational probabilities (and hence the likelihood) for the 1852 event is the specified mean for the arrival time at Saparua (value of $0.096$), followed closely by the mean for the arrival time at Banda Neira (value of $0.07$) and the specified mean for the wave height at Ambon (value of $0.068$).

+The relative entropy for a $10\%$ perturbation for the 1820 event, shown in \cref{tab:perturb_1820}, is a bit more mixed and dependent on the choice of source.
+For the Flores source, the dominant sensitivity according to this metric arises from the specification of the standard deviation for the wave height observation at Bulukumba (value of $0.017$) followed by the standard deviation of the arrival time at Bulukumba (value of $0.014$), the specified mean of the arrival time at Sumenep (value of $0.012$) and the specified mean of the wave height at Bulukumba (value of $0.01$).